wp-plugins/youtube-channel/readme.txt

 = I set everything correct but receiveing 'Ups, something went wrong' message =

-Right click that message on your website and look for HTML comment below it, message will look like this:
+Right click that message on your website, click *Inspect Element*, expand tag with class *youtube_channel* and look for HTML comment below it, message will look like this:

 `<!-- YTC ERROR:
 domain: youtube.search